The Great ‘Bud’ Debate

 IT’S ALL IN THE NAME

-Budweiser was the original name of beer brewed in the Czech city of Ceske Budejovice.
-Germans, just across the border referred to the town as ‘Budweis’ which is pretty much what it sounds like and someone from Budweis is called a Budweiser - like Hamburg and Hamburgers… (yes, the first hamburgers did actually come from Hamburg although the bunned version was adapted probably by German immigrants in New York).
+‘Budweiser’ was the original name of beer brewed in the Czech city of Ceske Budejovice.
+Germans, just across the border referred to the town as ‘Budweis’ and someone from Budweis was called a Budweiser - like Hamburg and Hamburgers… (yes, the first hamburgers did come from Hamburg).

 David J Whyte